 - Punny Name: Pretty much all the Fun Meal toys have a pun-based name.

-- Recycled Premise: A main toy character meeting a fast food kids' meal toy version of himself already happened in Toy Story Treats.
+- Recycled Premise: Buzz Lightyear meeting a fast food kids' meal toy version of himself already happened in Toy Story Treats.
 Plus Woody commenting on the toy's greasy fast food smell.

-- Shout-Out: One of the discarded kid's meal toys was based on Condorman.
-On top of the obvious Disney shout out, there's a probably unintentional twist here in that this live-action hero was played by Michael Crawford — whose work in Hello, Dolly! proves important in WALLE.
+- One of the discarded kid's meal toys was based on Condorman.
+On top of the obvious Disney shout out, there's a probably unintentional twist here in that this live-action hero was played by Michael Crawford — whose work in Hello, Dolly! proves important in WALL•E.

 When Rex finds himself left behind in the bathroom, he puts his limbs to use by getting a bath going for a bunch of new toy friends.